-The four programs of the MIS, developed and led by our experienced and committed team, meet the needs of a variety of socio-economic actors in the implementation of their social and environmental impact projects, from ideation to deployment.
+The programs of the MIS, developed and led by our experienced and committed team, meet the needs of a variety of socio-economic actors in the implementation of their social and environmental impact projects, from ideation to deployment.

 What types of projects does the MIS support?

 The MIS supports initiatives to find sustainable solutions to well-defined social issues such as: